 The creation of the Partnership Board is another positive step forward.
 It makes sure that the work of the Partnership meets ambitions set out in its plan called ‘Our Next Steps to Better Health and Care for Everyone’ whilst informing the development of the long term plan.

-Councilor Tim Swift, Leader of Calderdale Council and Chair of Calderdale Health and Wellbeing Board will be Chair of the Partnership Board for the first two years.
+Councilor Tim Swift, Deputy Leader of Calderdale Council and Chair of Calderdale Health and Wellbeing Board will be Chair of the Partnership Board for the first two years.
 Angela Schofield, Chair of Harrogate District NHS Foundation Trust, will be the Vice Chair.
-Rob Webster (Chief Executive of South West Yorkshire Partnership NHS Foundation Trust) will continue to be the CEO Lead for our Partnership.
+Rob Webster (Chief Executive of NHS West Yorkshire Integrated Care Board) will continue to be the CEO Lead for our Partnership.

 The first meeting of the Partnership Board took place on 4 June 2019.
 The Board will meet four times a year and all meetings will be held in public.
 The nomination of elected members will be determined by individual councils, whilst recognising the role of the Chair of each Health and Wellbeing Board across the area.
 The public voice of local people will also be represented on the Board – reflecting the Partnership’s commitment to make sure local voices are heard in everything it does.